Is ESG Receiving Sufficient Attention in North America?

 Second, stakeholder engagement is widely expected by European (67%) and Asia-Pacific (79%) companies to increase in 10 years’ time.
 By contrast, 57% of the North American respondents expect their level of stakeholder engagement to remain about the same as today or even decline.
 For issues that are predominantly global in nature, this gap is troubling.

 Whether one or both of the premises noted above is true, the outcome is the same: Many North American companies are laggards.
-By contrast, companies in Europe and Asia-Pacific may be thinking more strategically about environmental and social objectives, recognising them as an imperative for building reputation and brand image and creating competitive advantage.
+By contrast, companies in Europe and Asia-Pacific may be thinking more strategically about environmental and social objectives, recognizing them as an imperative for building reputation and brand image and creating competitive advantage.
 They are more likely to embed sustainability into strategy and product development to create breakthrough innovations and operating models that support the business and drive ESG and financial performance.

 The fundamental issue for boards: What’s the right answer for the company over the long term, irrespective of the regulatory or stakeholder environment?
 Should it make a difference whether ESG reporting is mandatory or voluntary?
 Companies with a wait-and-see mentality regarding ESG priorities run the risk of conveying to their stakeholders a lack of vision and values.